-As summer approaches, and we are coming into the warmer and wetter months, we want to remind pet owners to keep an eye out for these dangerous toads.
+It’s Bufo toad season in southern Florida!
+As summer approaches, and we are coming into the warmer and wetter months, we want to remind pet owners to be wary of Bufo toad dangers.

 This large toad is found commonly in south Florida, especially during the spring and summer, and can be extremely toxic, even deadly, to our dogs and cats.